arnarg/codedbearder.com/content/posts/mainline-linux-on-tx3-mini.md

 draft: true
 ---

-I've always found Raspberry Pi's cases and the Pi's connector locations to be rather aesthetically unpleasing, with the power connector coming out from the side and the ethernet from the back (or vice versa).
+I've always found Raspberry Pi cases and the Pi's connector locations to be rather aesthetically unpleasing, with the power connector coming out from the side and the ethernet from the back (or vice versa).
 Imagine my excitement when I was browsing the [github mirror of Linux][1] (as you do) and I ran into a dts for an Android TV box called Tanix TX3 Mini.

 <!--more-->